Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 We will be using an `R` package called [`phyloseq`](https://joey711.github.io/phyloseq/) to analyse our biom file.
 Other software for analyses of diversity include [Qiime2](https://qiime2.org/), [MEGAN](https://www.wsi.uni-tuebingen.de/lehrstuehle/algorithms-in-bioinformatics/software/megan6/) and the `R` package [`Vegan`](https://vegandevs.github.io/vegan/)

-If you a very familiar with R and RStudio and already have them on your machine, you may want to install the packages needed and download the `metagenome.biom` file to do the analysis on your own computer.
+If you are very familiar with R and RStudio and already have them on your machine, you may want to install the packages needed and download the `metagenome.biom` file to do the analysis on your own computer.
 However, you do not need prior experience with R and RStudio for this part of the course: we have set up the analysis in RStudio Cloud, an online version of RStudio which has everything you need, including the code.
 We have given instructions for both options.

 ### Option A: I know R and RStudio.
 If you know R and RStudio and already have them on your machine you may want to use this option.